InfusionBot/Welcome-Bot/README.md

 By default the bot will check for a channel named `mod-log`.

-You can change this channel name, by using the `channel setMod` command, more info can be found in [docs for commands](https://welcome-bot.github.io/docs/commands.html#channel)
+You can change this channel name, by using the `channel setmod` command, more info can be found in [docs for commands](https://welcome-bot.github.io/docs/commands.html#channel)

 ## Botlists